gregsimon/emudore/README.md

-# emudore, a Commodore 64 emulator

-![basic] (/pics/basic.gif "basic")

 # How to Use?

 1. git clone into the fuchsia/mojo/examples/ folder
 2. modify fuchsia/mojo/examples/BUILD.gn to pull the folder in as a dependency
+3. modify packages/gn/mojo to add a section for emudore
-3. Follow normal instructions to build at https://fuchsia.googlesource.com/manifest
+4. Follow normal instructions to build at https://fuchsia.googlesource.com/manifest

 # What's this?